cgrima/docker_i-librarian/README.md

 [![](https://images.microbadger.com/badges/image/cgrima/i-librarian.svg)](https://microbadger.com/images/cgrima/i-librarian "Get your own image badge on microbadger.com")

 This is a Dockerfile for [I, Librarian][1].
+Now using php7.
 Please, Look at the following instructions.

 **Prerequisites**
 ----------